 From all of the cities above, Canberra has the lowest number of hosts, but it has the highest occupancy rate.
 Its average daily rate is similar to that of Adelaide and hosts on average can expect to make $2,721 a month.

 - Average daily rate: $157

 - Occupancy rate: 79%

 - Monthly revenue: $2,721

 - 63% of rentals are entire homes

 To sum up, Airbnb has enabled homeowners and investors to capitalise on their spare rooms and entire homes since its launch in 2008.
-Market research demonstrates an increased popularity of short-term vacation rentals across the Australia.
-Throughout the country, you can expect an average daily rate of $200, but this heavily influenced by seasonality as the rate can reach $307 in high seasons.
+Market research demonstrates an increased popularity of short-term vacation rentals across Australia.
+Throughout the country, you can expect an average daily rate of $200, but this is heavily influenced by seasonality as the rate can reach $307 in high seasons.
 Despite seasonal fluctuations, the top earning homes in Australia still generated six figure revenue last year.

 Ask an Airbnb expert: want more information about short-term rental in Australia?
 Submit your question to the MadeComfy team below.